Cross-Multiplicative Coalescent Processes and Applications: Applications in minimal spanning trees

-In this section we demonstrate how the weak convergence results of Section \ref{sec:weakconv} can be used for finding the length of the minimal spanning tree in the Erd\H{o}s-R\'enyi random graph process on $K_n$.
-The main result of this section Theorem \ref{thm:MLmult} is proved in Subsection \ref{sec:proofKn}.
+In this section we demonstrate how the coagulation equations for the multiplicative and cross-multiplicative coalescent processes and the weak convergence results of Section \ref{sec:weakconv} can be used for finding the lengths of the minimal spanning trees on the complete graph $K_n$ and on the complete bipartite graph $K_{\alpha[n], \beta[n]}$ respectively.
+The main result of this section Theorem \ref{thm:main} is proved using Marcus-Lushnikov processes and coagulation equations in Sect.~\ref{sec:proofKnn}.
+The proof of Theorem \ref{thm:main} is preceded by the proof of Theorem \ref{thm:MLmult} in Sect.~\ref{sec:proofKn}, a well-known result of Frieze \cite{Frieze} that we use to illustrate the approach.